Methodology — Python

 - Excel Summary with 12 KPIs — norms, trends, changes

-- Word section 3.2 — table + narrative for 4 liquidity KPIs
+- Word report section — table + narrative for 4 liquidity KPIs

 Word layout